jenkinsci/localization-zh-cn-plugin/README.md

 Here are some guides about [how to contribute localization](https://jenkins.io/doc/developer/internationalization/) for a Jenkins plugin.

+[jcli](https://github.com/jenkins-zh/jenkins-cli) could help you upload this plugin into your Jenkins.
+The command is `jcli plugin upload`.

 # Contribution

 If you are interested in localization, please check [Chinese Localization SIG](https://jenkins.io/sigs/chinese-localization/) first.